ICOS-Carbon-Portal/infrastructure/devops/roles/icos.mailman/README.md

 * The host nginx is setup with Let's Encrypt certificates and then configured as a reverse-proxy for the postorious and hyperkitty web GUIs.
-* A special host user ("mailman") is created.
-All three mailman containers will run as this user and the user will own all data in the volume directories.
-* Everything required to build the images is copied to the host and all three images are built.
 * The mailman service is started through docker-compose.

-# Building the docker images
-All three images are built on the host as part of deployment.
-During the docker build, all three images have their default user's UID modified to match the host mailman user.

 # The 'database' container
 * Vanilla postgresql-10.

 # The 'core' container
 * Runs the actual mailman backend software.
 * Sends mail through the host postfix.
 * The host postfix then receives mail from the internet and relays it to the